kaiorosa1/100-days-of-code/log-r5.md

 # 100 Days Of Code - Log (Round 5)

+### Day 63: May 3, 2020

+**Today's Progress**: I worked on my portifolio project and I worked on the navbar and the homepage.
+I also worked on the Random Meal Generator.

+**Thoughts**: I want to do the 100 projects in 100 days project but I don't feel prepared. lol I feel that it's a bit too much for me so I will take the next days to see what it would be like and think about the projects I want to work on in the challenge.

+**Link(s) to work**: [Commit Link](https://github.com/kaiorosa1/kaio-rosa-angular-website/commit/c9b8ad4e4832f6fd57f0764f2caa4c97fe1089b8)

+---

 ### Day 62: May 2, 2020

 **Today's Progress**: I worked on my secret project.
 I worked on the home page, more on how to display the content itself than on JS.
 I had a lot of problem today trying to install bootstrap on a angular project.
 I think it has something to do with the fact that I have material already in it but not really sure.